 Voting.
 Each outstanding share of Common Stock entitles the record holder of the share to one vote.
-If a shareholder holds shares in street name, and does not submit voting instructions to its broker, bank or other nominee, such broker, bank or other nominee will not be permitted to vote the shareholder's shares in their discretion on the election of directors, the approval of the Company's 2022 Employee Stock Option Plan, the approval to amend the 2017 Non-Salaried Director Stock Option Plan (Proposals 1, 2 and 3) and the advisory vote on executive compensation (Proposal 4), but may still be permitted to vote the shareholder's shares in their discretion on the ratification of the independent registered public accounting firm (Proposal 5).
+If a shareholder holds shares in street name, and does not submit voting instructions to its broker, bank or other nominee, such broker, bank or other nominee will not be permitted to vote the shareholder's shares in their discretion on the election of directors (Proposal 1), and the advisory vote on executive compensation (Proposal 2), but will still be permitted to vote the shareholder's shares in their discretion on the ratification of the independent registered public accounting firm (Proposal 3).
 As noted above, abstentions and broker non-votes are not counted as votes cast on any matter to which they relate; accordingly, broker non-votes and abstentions will not affect the outcome of any votes.